 Gentle Seated Exercise

 Exercise benefits everyone, even elderly adults with limited mobility.
 In fact, if age or disabilities have limited mobility, it’s even more essential to enjoy the mind and health-boosting effects of staying active.

-So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or kneed lifts, come and join our excellent chair exercises.
+So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or knee lifts, come and join our excellent chair exercises.